-EE\2.02 Evaluation of Ecosystems and Environmental Assessment
+EE_2.02 Evaluation of Ecosystems and Environmental Assessment

 Code Workload Credits Level of module Frequency of Duration

 EE_2.02 150 h 5 CP 2 nd Semester offer 1 semester

 Summer

 semester

-Courses Too shing time Colf.
-Diamed arous

 Courses Teaching time Self-study Planned group

-, , size
+size

-Lecture: 30 h / 2 s semester hours 75 h / 5 SWS 75 h
+Lecture: 30 h / 2 semester hours 75 h / 5 SWS 75 h

 per week (SWS) Lecture: open

 Practicals: 45 h / 3 SWS Field- and

 laboratory

 practicals: 2 x

 25 students

-The students have been introduced to fundamental methods of ecosystem evaluation and environmental assessment.
+Students have been introduced to fundamental methods of ecosystem evaluation and environmental assessment.
 They know methods to determine selected groups of species and relations between species composition of an ecosystem and abiotic factors including contaminants.
-The students are familiar with common assessment methods e.g. for terrestrial and/or aquatic ecosystems.
-Based on ecological field data the students can categorize the status of ecosystems and are able to make decisions taking site-specific or ecosystem-specific parameters into account.
-The students have practiced sampling and analytical techniques, the writing of scientific protocols, the interpretation of ecological field data and the use of assessment criteria.
+Students are familiar with common assessment methods e.g. for terrestrial and/or aquatic ecosystems.
+Based on ecological field data, students can categorize the status of ecosystems and are able to make decisions taking site-specific or ecosystem-specific parameters into account.
+They have practiced sampling and analytical techniques, the writing of scientific protocols, the interpretation of ecological field data and the use of assessment criteria.